Jason Pridie: Philadelphia Phillies

 On June 15, the Philadelphia Phillies signed Pridie to a minor league contract, and assigned him to the Triple-A Lehigh Valley IronPigs.
 After batting .370 in 13 games with Lehigh Valley, Pridie was called up to Philadelphia to fill the roster spot vacated by Jim Thome on June 30.
 He hit his first home run with the Phillies on July 8 against the Atlanta Braves.
 Pridie was designated for assignment by the Phillies on July 22.
 On October 6, he elected free agency.

 Baltimore Orioles

-In October 2012, Pridie signed a Minor League deal with the Baltimore Orioles for the 2013 season.
+In October 2012, Pridie signed a minor league deal with the Baltimore Orioles for the 2013 season.
 The Orioles purchased Pridie's contract from the Triple-A Norfolk Tides on September 25 when Manny Machado was placed on the 60-day disabled list.
 After the season, Pridie was non-tendered by Baltimore, becoming a free agent.

 Colorado Rockies

-Pridie signed a minor league deal with the Colorado Rockies in December 2013.
+Pridie signed a minor league deal with the Colorado Rockies on December 5, 2013.
 He was designated for assignment on August 6, 2014.
 Pridie elected free agency on October 12, 2014.

 Oakland Athletics

 Pridie signed a minor league deal with the Oakland Athletics on January 10, 2015.
-He played the majority of the 2015 season with the Triple-A Nashville Sounds, but played six games for Oakland after being called up to the major league club on September 1.
-He was released after the season.
+He played the majority of the 2015 season with the Triple-A Nashville Sounds, but played six games for Oakland (0-for-9, one BB) after being called up to the major league club on September 1.
+He was released on October 19 in order to pursue an opportunity to play in Japan.

+Hiroshima Toyo Carp

+Prior to the 2016 season, Pridie signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
+He played in 89 games with the Carp, batting .230 with nine home runs and 40 RBI.